mezzzies/ToyRobot/README.md

 # Toy Robot Simulator

 This is a simple toy robot simulator.
-The robot can be placed on a table, moved around, and report its position and facing direction.
+The robot can be placed on a table 5x5, moved around, and report its position and facing direction.
 The project includes a main script `ToyRobot.py` and a test script `test_ToyRobot.py` using `pytest`.

 ## Getting Started